-As directed by your Board following consideration of the Affordable Housing Action Plan, staff has prepared amendments to the Affordable Housing Ordinance, These amendments enact all of the recommendations of the Affordable Housing Action Plan, including creation of a new program that allows developers to convert existing dwellings to affordable units as an alternative to constructing affordable units within their development.
+As directed by your Board following consideration of the Affordable Housing Action Plan, staff has prepared amendments to the Affordable Housing Ordinance.
+These amendments enact some of recommendations of the Affordable Housing Action Plan, including creation of a new program that allows developers to convert existing dwellings to affordable units as an alternative to constructing affordable units within their development.
 Staff has also prepared guidelines to implement the proposed ordinance amendments.
 These guidelines contain proposed formulae that will be used to determine the appropriate number of units to be converted in order to fulfill the inclusionary housing unit requirements of the ordinance, based on the sales price of the market rate units or, in the case of lot subdivisions, the size of the lots.

-The adoption of this ordinance will result in the equal application of the County's Affordable Housing Ordinance as all residential developments, regardless of size, will have a 20% inclusionary obligation.
+The adoption of this ordinance will result in the equal application of the County's Affordable Housing Ordinance.
 This not only removes the inequities of the current ordinance, but should result in the development of more affordable units.

-t is therefore RECOMMENDED that your Board:
+It is therefore RECOMMENDED that your Board:

 - 1. Approve, in concept, the proposed amendments to Chapter 17.10 and the Affordable Housing Guidelines; and - 2.
-Direct the Clerk of the Board to place this item on your January 29, 2002 agenda for final adoption.
+Direct the Clerk of the Board to place this item on your February 26, 2002 agenda for final adoption. - 3.
+Direct the Planning Director to provide a report on the effectiveness of the existing unit conversion program, as discussed above, in February, 2003.